 The BCMJ website

 The BCMJ website was launched in November 2000.
 It initially contained the full text of only the clinical articles, but gradually online content was increased, and as of July/August 2007, the full text of the journal is online.
 The website was rebuilt in 2018.
-Content on the BCMJ website is accessible free of charge, but is protected by copyright and may not be posted on other sites, though you are welcome to link to our site.
+Content on the BCMJ website is accessible free of charge.

 History of the British Columbia Medical Journal

 First published in 1959, the BC Medical Journal is a general medical journal governed by an Editorial Board of physicians from numerous disciplines.
-It is the official publication of Doctors of BC.
+It is published by Doctors of BC.

-The ownership and management of the journal by Doctors of BC brought about many changes to the image of the publication.
+The ownership and management of the journal by the BC Medical Association/Doctors of BC brought about many changes to the image of the publication.
 January 1968 saw the journal change from a 6 1/2" x 9 1/2" format to the now-standard magazine size.
 In 1973 the journal adopted a new design, casting off the formal image of previous decades, and displaying a new look and logo.

 Throughout all the changes brought about over the course of time, the journal has seen surprisingly little change in its editorial leadership.
 Since its inception in 1924 as the VMA Bulletin, the journal has had only six editors.
 The position has consistently attracted individuals who have displayed a remarkable level of commitment to the publication, and who, in some cases, maintained truly impressive tenures.

 Founding editor Dr J.M.
 Pearson helmed the VMA Bulletin from 1924 to 1932, when Dr Jack MacDermot took over the position.
 Dr MacDermot, who would spend an astounding 34 years as editor, oversaw the transition from the Bulletin to the BC Medical Journal in 1959, and stayed with the journal for 9 more years before handing over the reins to Dr Sid Hobbs in 1968.
 Dr Hobbs supervised publication for a decade, and was succeeded in 1978 by Dr A.F.
 Hardyment, who after 8 years as editor was followed by Dr W.A.
 Dodd in 1986.
-Dr Dodd spent seven years in the position, after which Dr Jim Wilson took over the job in December of 1993.
+Dr Dodd spent 7 years in the position, after which Dr James A. (Jim) Wilson took over the job in December of 1993.
 Dr Wilson retired in August 2008 with 14 years as editor under his belt.
 Dr David Richardson became editor in 2008 and retired from the role in May 2022, again after 14 years of service.
 Dr Caitlin Dunne, who joined the Editorial Board in July 2019, became the editor in September 2022.

 Much as there has been little editorial change over the years, other aspects of the journal have also remained static despite (or perhaps thanks to) all the technological advances in the publishing industry in the past half century.
 When the first edition of the journal was published in 1959, the Editorial Board had seven members, the same as today.
-Although circulation has increased from 2680 to approximately 14 000, the number of Doctors of BC staff dedicated to the production of the journal has increased by only one person, for a total of three full-time employees.
-And the cost of each issue to members, which fluctuates according to advertising revenues, has crept up only slightly, from $2 per issue in 1985, to an average of $2.45 per issue in 2017.
+Although circulation has increased from 2680 to approximately 16 000, the number of Doctors of BC staff dedicated to the production of the journal has increased by only one person, for a total of three full-time employees.
+And the cost of each issue to members, which is supplemented by advertising revenues, has remained static for the past 37 years, costing the same in 1985 as it does today: $2 per issue.